AIAScience/mflux-ai-tutorials/ml-pipeline/content.md

     mlflow.keras.log_model(model, "model")
 ```

-Remember to replace the "Your key" field with your MFlux.ai key.
+Remember to replace the "your_project_token_goes_here" field with your MFlux.ai project token.

 ## Check your tracking UI
 You should now be able to see the metric and model that you logged in your MLflow tracking UI.